valhalla/demos/docs/terminology.md

 * tiled routing - method of building a path on graph data that has been split into square cells.
 * time - the number of seconds estimated to complete a maneuver or trip, including any additional costs.
 * trip - results of an entire route, including locations, legs, and maneuvers.
+* elevation - the height above sea level at a specific location (lat,lng).
-* elevation - computing the height and range for a series of lat/lng pairs of a line or shape.
+* elevation profile - computing the range and height for a series of lat,lng pairs of a line or shape.
+This is very useful for charting/graphing.